 To pay with your card, you’ll need money in your Wise account.

-Add money by opening the Wise app, choosing the currency you’d like to add money to, and how much you’d like to add.
-Then, choose to pay using different payment methods like bank transfer or card.
+Add money by opening the Wise app, choosing the currency you want to add money to, and how much you’d like to add.
+Then, choose to pay using different payment methods such as bank transfer or card.

 4. Leave the conversion to us

-If you spend money in a currency you already have in your currency accounts, we’ll deduct the amount for free.
+If you spend money in a currency you already have in your balances, we’ll deduct the amount for free.

 If you don’t have the currency in your account, we’ll automatically convert the amount for you.
-We’ll take it from whichever available currency account has the cheapest conversion fee.
+We’ll take it from whichever available balance has the cheapest conversion fee.
 So there’s no need to worry about converting money before travelling.

 For Brazil cardholders

-Keep in mind: the smart conversion will not work for Brazilian cards when the BRL account is involved.
+Keep in mind that the smart conversion will not work for Brazilian cards when the BRL account is involved.